microsoft/AzureTrailblazerAcademy/month2/labs/lab_oraTopg/README.md

 - type "exit" to get out of sqlplus.
 - You are able to successfully access Jobs table in Oracle HR schema.

-7. Set the connectivity to Oracle Database
+7. Set the client connectivity to Oracle Database
 - Access Oracle VM from the Azure Portal.
 - Create an inbound port rule to provide access to Oracle database from outside.
 - Select 'networking' from the left side setting section.